 1. The Mediational Intervention for Sensitizing Caregivers: A pathway to resilience 2.
 An introduction to the MISC interventional model 3.
 MISC training program (MISC-TP) 4.
 Considerations for implementing MISC in Early Childhood Education Care settings 5.
 Mothers’ mediation in book reading activities through the lens of the MISC model: Relation to SES and children’s early literacy 6.
 Using early caregiver training to enhance the neurodevelopment of very young, vulnerable African children exposed to or living with HIV 7.
 The Mediational Intervention for Sensitizing Caregivers to enhance the neurodevelopment of children to prevent Konzo disease 8.
 The Mediational Intervention for Sensitizing Caregivers for community-based organizations to address the needs of orphans and vulnerable children (OVC) in South Africa 9.
 Mediational intervention for sensitizing caregivers of toddlers with sensory processing and self-regulation disorders 10.
 Caregivers with Borderline Personality Disorder: The promise of MISC 11.
 Maternal depression and MISC in low- and middle-income countries 12.
 MISC applied to families reunited after migration-related separation 13.
 The Mediational Intervention for Sensitizing Caregivers for mothers and children exposed to Intimate Partner Violence 14.
 Considerations for implementing MISC as part of asset-based community development 15.
 Negotiating with and situating MISC within context-specific nuances for sustainable use

-Carla Sharp, PhD, is Professor in the Clinical Psychology doctoral program at the University of Houston (UH), and Interim Associate Dean for Faculty and Research.
+Carla Sharp, PhD, is Professor in the Clinical Psychology Doctoral Program at the University of Houston (UH), and Interim Associate Dean for Faculty and Research.
 She is also Director of Adolescent Diagnosis Assessment Prevention and Treatment (ADAPT) Center at UH and directs the Developmental Psychopathology Lab at UH.
-As a developmental psychopathologist, she makes use of multiple methods across different levels of analyses to understand, detect, and treat emotional and behavior problems in children and adolescents with a specific focus on attachment, social-cognitive, and socio-emotional development.
+As a developmental psychopathologist, she makes use of multiple methods across different levels of analyses to understand, detect, and treat emotional and behaviour problems in children and adolescents with a specific focus on attachment, social-cognitive and socio-emotional development.
 As a South African citizen and a child clinical psychologist, she has a longstanding interest in addressing these issues in children in resource-limited settings where children are at high risk for developing mental health problems as a result of attachment disruption and trauma.
 The HIV/AIDS epidemic created a tragic natural experiment that sheds light on socio-emotional and socio-cognitive development in the context of losing a primary caregiver.
 Since 2008, Dr Sharp’s research has been continuously funded in South Africa to study the effects of losing a parent due to HIV/AIDS.
-It is in this context that Dr Sharp became acquainted with the Mediational Intervention for Sensitizing Caregivers (MISC) which was evaluated in a recent trial in South Africa funded by the NICHD.
+It is in this context that Dr Sharp became acquainted with the Mediational Intervention for Sensitizing Caregivers (MISC), which was evaluated in a recent trial in South Africa funded by the NICHD.
 She has published over 270 peer-reviewed publications (H-index 61), numerous chapters and books.

-Lochner Marais, PhD, is Professor of Development Studies and acting director of the Centre for Development Support (University of the Free State, South Africa).
+Lochner Marais, PhD, is Professor of Development Studies and Acting Director of the Centre for Development Support (University of the Free State, South Africa).
 Marais’s research interests cover three different, though related, themes: housing policy, small urban areas and public health (including his work on OVC).
 He has authored, co-authored and compiled more than 250 research reports, including more than 180 refereed articles in peer-reviewed journals or books (H-index 26).
 He has also co-edited eight books (two previous ones with Routledge).
 His work on OVC includes collaborative projects with Professor Sharp funded by the NICHD and projects funded by the Bill and Melinda Gates and Huffman Foundations.

 "We have all looked for a unifying framework that integrates interventions with vulnerable children regardless of setting or discipline.
 MISC is the most powerful pan-theoretical framework currently available as invaluable and effective guide to support mental health interventions in social care, education or community settings.
 It is breathtakingly simple in implementation yet breath-taking in its scope.
 An inspiring contribution for all those working with vulnerable youth."